-- 1. Member States shall not create any obstacle to the following devices: - (a) investigational devices which are supplied to an investigator for the purpose of clinical investigation if they meet the conditions laid down in Articles 50 to 60 and in Annex XIV; - (b) custom-made devices which are made available on the market if they comply with Article 42(7), 42(7a) and Annex XI.
+- 1. Member States shall not create obstacles to: - (a) investigational devices being supplied to an investigator for the purpose of a clinical investigation if they meet the conditions laid down in Articles 62 to 80 and Article 82, in the implementing acts adopted pursuant to Article 81 and in Annex XV; - (b) custom-made devices being made available on the market if Article 52(8) and Annex XIII have been complied with.

-Those devices shall not bear the CE marking, with the exception of the devices referred to in Article 54.
+The devices referred to in the first subparagraph shall not bear the CE marking, with the exception of the devices referred to in Article 74.

-- Custom-made devices shall be accompanied by the statement referred to in Section 1 of Annex XI which shall be made available to the particular patient or user identified by name, an acronym or a numerical code. - Member States may require that the manufacturer of a custom-made device submit to the competent authority a list of such devices which have been made available in their territory. - 3.
-At trade fairs, exhibitions, demonstrations or similar events, Member States shall not create any obstacle to the showing of devices which do not comply with this Regulation, provided a visible sign clearly indicates that such devices are intended for presentation or demonstration purposes only and cannot be made available until they have been made to comply with this Regulation.
+2. Custom-made devices shall be accompanied by the statement referred to in Section 1 of Annex XIII, which shall be made available to the particular patient or user identified by name, an acronym or a numerical code.

+Member States may require that the manufacturer of a custom-made device submit to the competent authority a list of such devices which have been made available in their territory.

+3. At trade fairs, exhibitions, demonstrations or similar events, Member States shall not create obstacles to the showing of devices which do not comply with this Regulation, provided a visible sign clearly indicates that such devices are intended for presentation or demonstration purposes only and cannot be made available until they have been brought into compliance with this Regulation.